faludig/CLI/README.md

 Current version: v0.2

-The application is a basic Command Line Interface.
-The user can run three different commands, and application.
+This application is a basic Command Line Interface.
+The user can run three different commands, and one built in application.